 My name is Marta Brummell.
 I am a certified Life Coach specializing in helping young adults find their way and answer the question "Who Am I" while navigating the often difficult and overwhelming high school, college, and post-college landscape.
+Coaching focuses on goal-setting, gaining clarity, handling adversity, disappointment, and fear, and developing the skill set necessary to connect, engage, and thrive in this world.
 Since I believe strongly that the family system is an integral part of the overall health and wellness of my clients, I develop a relationship with the parent(s) as well so that everyone evolves together.
 As the saying goes, "A rising tide lifts all boats."
 I work with clients over FaceTime, Skype or the phone.
 No matter where you are in the world, we can work together.
-In-between sessions, you will be supported every step of the way through email and text.

 My work and career.

 I am a lover of people and relationships, and seeking what is meaningful and true.
 I know that my life’s work is to help young adults flourish and become their very best selves through awareness, presence, purpose, being gentle, and showing up.
 Each and every day.

 I studied Psychology as an undergraduate at Notre Dame where I thrived on relationships and connections.
 After graduation, I spent a service year in NYC working with adults who were living with HIV+ and AIDS which led me to pursue my Masters of Clinical Social Work at the University of Michigan.
 From there, I worked in medical social work as a counselor for oncology patients and families at Loyola University Medical Center in Chicago.
 Segue to being a stay-at-home Mom for 12 years to raise my high-energy, complicated, and fabulous brood of four children.
 Talk about a wild ride!
 I am beyond grateful for each of their unique beings and their ability to challenge me to truly see them and honor their own goodness.